-4.45 Information provided by third parties plays an important role in CCCS's assessment of mergers.
-CCCS obtains relevant information from third parties via public consultation and by contacting them directly.
-Wherever possible, CCCS will respect confidentiality claims, subject to any overriding considerations relating to transparency and rights of defence.

-- 4.46 As stated above, details of applications accepted by CCCS will be published on the public register.
+- 4.45 Information provided by third parties plays an important role in CCS' assessment of mergers.
+CCS obtains relevant information from third parties via public consultation and by contacting them directly.
+Wherever possible, CCS will respect confidentiality claims, subject to any overriding considerations relating to transparency and rights of defence. - 4.46 As stated above, details of applications accepted by CCS will be published on the public register.
 All interested third parties (including non-applicant merger parties) are invited to submit their views on the Application.
-All interested third parties should submit their comments within 10 working days after the Applications are published on the public register so that CCCS will have sufficient time to give due consideration to their submissions. - 4.47 CCCS also approaches third parties, such as the applicant's main customers (end customers and intermediate customers), suppliers and/or competitors, for information.
-CCCS may also contact other government bodies for their views on the merger situation.
-Where any of the merger parties are regulated by another government authority, CCCS will, in general, seek inputs from these authorities.
-These bodies may carry out their own public consultation before providing their comments to CCCS.
-CCCS may hold meetings with third parties in Phase 1, as well as in Phase 2. - 4.48 When providing submissions to, or otherwise corresponding with CCCS, third parties should indicate which information is confidential.
-CCCS may share the non-confidential versions of submissions with the applicant or other parties, either by publication on CCCS website or through other means, for example when it provides access to the file in Phase 2.
-In the event that CCCS considers it necessary to publish or otherwise disclose confidential information, this will be done in accordance with section 89 of the Act, for examples it will-CCCS may liaise with the provider of the information to obtain consent for the disclosure.
-Part 4, paragraph 4.31 sets out further details regarding the type of information that CCCS is likely to regard as confidential. - 4.49 Finally, CCCS is empowered under sections 61A and 63 of the Act, when it has reasonable grounds to suspect that the section 54 prohibition has been or will be infringed, to require from any person specified information or documents that would assist CCCS in its assessment of the application.
-CCCS may use this power in appropriate circumstances to request information from third parties.
+All interested third parties should submit their comments within 10 working days after the Applications are published on the public register so that CCS will have sufficient time to give due consideration to their submissions. - 4.47 CCS also approaches third parties, such as the applicant's main customers (end customers and intermediate customers), suppliers and/or competitors, for information.
+CCS may also contact other government bodies for their views on the merger situation.
+Where any of the merger parties are regulated by another government authority, CCS will, in general, seek inputs from these authorities.
+These bodies may carry out their own public consultation before providing their comments to CCS.
+CCS may hold meetings with third parties in Phase 1, as well as in Phase 2. - 4.48 When providing submissions to, or otherwise corresponding with CCS, third parties should indicate which information is confidential.
+CCS may share the non-confidential versions of submissions with the applicant or other parties, either by publication on CCS website or through other means, for example when it provides access to the file in Phase 2.
+In the event that CCS considers it necessary to publish or otherwise disclose confidential information, it will liaise with the provider of the information.
+Part 4, paragraph 4.31 sets out further details regarding the type of information that CCS is likely to regard as confidential. - 4.49 Finally, CCS is empowered under sections 61A and 63 of the Act, when it has reasonable grounds to suspect that the section 54 prohibition has been or will be infringed, to require from any person specified information or documents that would assist CCS in its assessment of the application.
+CCS may use this power in appropriate circumstances to request information from third parties.